 We provide for children with a variety of additional needs and we are able to support children with difficulties in the following areas:

-- Cognition and Learning – This area includes general difficulties with learning; at Borrow Wood, this is identified as children who are working at least two years behind the expected standard for their age.
-This area also includes profound and multiple learning difficulties (PMLD) and specific learning difficulties (SpLD) such as dyslexia (difficulties with read and spelling), dyscalculia (difficulties with number and calculation) and dyspraxia (difficulties with motor planning).
+- Cognition and Learning – This area includes general difficulties with learning, profound and multiple learning difficulties (PMLD) and specific learning difficulties (SpLD) such as dyslexia (difficulties with read and spelling) and dyscalculia (difficulties with number and calculation).

 - Communication and Interaction – This area includes speech, language and communication needs (SLCN), which could mean difficulties with speech production, the understanding of language, the expression of language or a combination of all three.
 It also includes difficulties with the social use of language and pupils with autism spectrum disorder.

 - Social, Emotional and Mental Health – This area includes children who are struggling with emotional regulation, social skills or who are dealing with a mental health difficulty.
 Some children may have a diagnosed disorder such as ADHD (Attention Deficit Hyperactivity Disorder) or ADD (Attention Deficit Disorder) which affect how they behave.

 At Borrow Wood we recognise that children may have needs in more than one area, and every child is different; often the area of need given for a particular child is their ‘prime’ area and we always look at the individual child when thinking about how best to support them.